tongxinCode/mping/README.md

 1. complete the limit of sending packets
 2. fix the conflict of count and content(message)
 3. add the encoding choices of content(message)

+v1.8.0
+**important** add the lua interface hot-plugin to parse the udp data protocol

 ## golang库未完善